chef-cookbooks/iptables/README.md

 Examples
 --------

-To enable port 80, e.g. in an `httpd` cookbook, create the following
+To enable port 80, e.g. in an `my_httpd` cookbook, create the following
 template:

     # Port 80 for http
     -A FWR -p tcp -m tcp --dport 80 -j ACCEPT

-This would go in the cookbook, `httpd/templates/default/http.erb`.
-Then to use it in `recipe[httpd]`:
+This template would be located at:
+`my_httpd/templates/default/http.erb`.
+Then within your recipe call:

-    iptables_rule "http"
+    iptables_rule 'http' do
+      action :enable
+    end

-To redirect port 80 to local port 8080, e.g., in the aforementioned `httpd` cookbook, created the following template:
+To redirect port 80 to local port 8080, e.g., in the aforementioned `my_httpd`
+cookbook, created the following template:

     *nat